motedon/vuzinski.me/content/index.md

 Notes taken on researched topics or/and consumed media(books, videos, movies, etc.)

 #thoughts
 The outputs of **this** mind.
 Could be (but not limited to) complaints, opinions, frustrations and emotional outbursts.
+Exploring difficult topics one question at a time.

 #tiengViet
 những gì bằng ngôn ngữ đấy.